This section provides the details of all the common components you use in

 In addition to its familiar spreadsheet-inspired arrangement of rows, columns, and cells, the grids offer the following functionality:

-- Set decimal display for numbers and money (formats do not apply to the custom integer attributes that you define in Studio)
+- Set decimal display for numbers and money (formats do not apply to your own custom user-defined integer attributes that you define in Studio)

 - Manage Picklists (instance-specific sets of values)